-Using Durable Objects · Cloudflare Workers docs
+Using Durable Objects

 wrangler.toml

+wrangler.toml file.
+Migrations require a migration tag, which is defined by the

+tag property in each migration entry.
+Migration tags are treated like unique names and are used to determine which migrations have already been applied.
+Once a given script has a migration tag set on it, all future script uploads must include a migration tag.

-wrangler 1.19.0) is an array of tables, specified as a top-level key in your
+The migration list is an ordered array of tables, specified as a top-level key in your

-wrangler.toml.
+wrangler.toml file.
 The migration list is inherited by all environments and cannot be overridden by a specific environment.

 All migrations are applied at deployment.
-This is true for all migrations, whether initiated through

-wrangler publish command arguments.
-Each migration can only be applied once per environment.
+Each migration can only be applied once per environment .

 To illustrate an example migrations workflow, the